 Remember that not all malware is created equal or, for that matter, performs the same function.
 Some act as standalone threats, while others move in bundles – today’s viruses, trojans, worms, etc., tend to multiply once they’ve infiltrated and infected a device.

-Software removal tools may eradicate some, while others can and will cause untold damage to files, folders, and operating software – not to mention the ever-present threat of compromised data or passwords.
+Software removal tools may eradicate some, while others can and will cause untold damage to files, folders, and operating software – not to mention the ever-present threat of compromised passwords.

 The above infographic shows which threats are carried over in bundles and how often.
-The number of threats found per confirmed scan (a scan with at least one threat) is split into four tiers: 1 threat found per confirmed scan, 2 to 4 threats, 11 to 50 threats and 50+ threats per scan.
+The number of threats found per confirmed scan (a scan with at least one threat) is split into four tiers: 1 threat found per confirmed scan, 2 to 4 threats, 11 to 50 threats, and 50+ threats per scan.
+According to the latest computer virus statistics, they are the most likely to be found in bundles on infected devices.

 Remember that malware severity fluctuates, and five trojans could be worse than 100 worms.